Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.2.10-1.png)

 However, we found something interesting when we also observe whether there are any association between workday/weekend alcohol consumption and grades, splitting data by gender.
-From the chart, we can see males who consumes alcohol weekend very highly tend to earn worse grades.
+From the chart, we can see males who consume alcohol on weekend are highly likely to get bad grades.

 ``` r
 c3 <- ggplot(student_por, aes(x=Dalc, y=G3, color=sex))+